Hungary Porto Stamps: The Complete Collector's Guide

 1: The Base Stamp:

-Which regular Hungarian issue was overprinted? (e.g., the "Cornflower" definitive series, portraits of Franz Josef, Charles IV, etc.).
+Which regular Hungary issue was overprinted? (e.g., the "Cornflower" definitive series, portraits of Franz Josef, Charles IV, etc.).
 This determines the period.

 2: The Overprint Type: